elunna/nerfhack-changelog/README.md

 * Credit cards may slip through a lock when cursed or hero is fumbling (xnh).
 * Reduce crystal ball paralysis if player has free action (Dyna)
 * saddles are now twice as common (FIQ)
+* Switch probabilities of bags of holding vs oilskin sacks so BoH are more rare.

 #### Safer bags of holding:
 The following safeguards were added to protect players from exploding bags: